-“If it hasn’t happened in an email list, it hasn’t happened”
+“If it hasn’t happened in an email list or forum, it hasn’t happened”

 Open Source Axiom